rgildiaz/ITI/README.md

 # ITI Project Documentation

-Starting in the summer of 2022, I have held a position at the [Information Trust Institute](https://iti.illinois.edu/) as a program management and operations support intern.
-This repository compiles all the documentation I've written at the ITI so far.
+From summer 2022 through spring 2023, I have had the chance to work at the [Information Trust Institute](https://iti.illinois.edu/) as a program management and operations support intern.
+This repository compiles the documentation for all the projects I've worked on so far at the ITI.

-Each of the files or directories in the `projects` directory are self-contained.
+Each of the directories in the `projects` folder are self-contained.
 The projects I have documented so far, in order of work, are:

 - [PXE Boot ShredOS](./projects/pxeboot) - _June/July 2022_
 - [Factory Reset Networking Equipment](./projects/factory-reset)  - _July 2022_